๐ Table of Contents

 Design & User Experience

 Things 3 is widely considered the most beautiful task manager ever built.
 Every interaction is smooth, animations are delightful, and the UI follows Apple's Human Interface Guidelines perfectly.
-Todoist is functional and clean but lacks the polish that makes Things 3 feel like a native Apple app.
-If design matters to you, Things 3 wins decisively.
+Todoist has invested heavily in its design over the past two years โ new layouts, modern themes, and a cleaner visual language have closed the gap significantly.
+It's not on Things 3's level of craft, but calling Todoist "unpolished" would be unfair.
+If design matters to you, Things 3 still wins โ but Todoist is genuinely pleasant to use now.

 u/productivity_geek on Reddit: "Things 3 is the only task manager that makes me want to open it.
 The design is so good that completing tasks feels satisfying.
 Todoist is more powerful, but it feels like a tool.
 Things feels like a craft."